Expo '98: During

-The Oceania Virtual Reality Pavilion was the biggest hit of Lisbon's Expo 98, attracting over half a million visitors in a four-month period.
-Even so, the average waiting time for admission was about 4 hours.
+The Oceania Virtual Reality Pavilion was the biggest hit of Lisbon's Expo '98, attracting over half a million visitors in a four-month period.
+Even so, the average waiting time for admission was about four hours.
 It consisted of a virtual submarine voyage to an underwater base where visitors discovered the ruins of a lost civilization and encountered a sea monster before escaping back to the surface in Teleport capsules.
-Despite being the only pavilion at Expo 98 that required an additional admission fee, visitors spent hours waiting in line for this breathtaking 30-minute thrill ride that made use of seamlessly integrated simulators, virtual reality visors and interactive projections. gsmprjct° was commissioned to design and produce "Oceania", planning the look and feel of the overall experience, in addition to acting as project manager, architectural coordinator, and general contractor.
-Divided into several rooms, the pavilion featured a 45-person simulated submarine ride and 70mm film, a 3D stereoscopic viewing system with custom content, and custom-designed motion simulators with audio-visual content.
+Despite being the only pavilion at Expo '98 that required an additional admission fee, visitors spent hours waiting in line for this breathtaking 30-minute thrill ride that made use of seamlessly integrated simulators, virtual reality visors and interactive projections. gsmprjct° was commissioned to design and produce "Oceania", planning the look and feel of the overall experience, in addition to acting as project manager, architectural coordinator, and general contractor.
+Divided into several rooms, the pavilion featured a 45-person simulated submarine ride and 70 mm film, a 3D stereoscopic viewing system with custom content, and custom-designed motion simulators with audio-visual content.

 The pavilion of Portugal hosted the Portuguese national representation during the event.
 It was designed by Álvaro Siza Vieira.
 The entrance to the building was covered by a large concrete veil, mimicking a paper sheet linking two main buildings and opening a wide urban space.

 The total number of visitors of the Expo '98 reached 10,128,204, for a duration of 132 days.
 Admission prices (adult) were 5,000 escudos PTE (US$34 at then-exchange rates) for one day, 12,500 escudos ($84) for three non-consecutive days and 50,000 escudos ($334) for three months.
 The Oceans Pavilion, built to be the Lisbon Oceanarium after the Expo closed, had the longest lines.
 Other popular pavilions, with lines of up to five hours on busier days, included Portugal, Spain, Sweden, Germany, and Virtual Reality.

 Logo, Mascot and Music

 The Expo logo symbolizes the Sea and the Sun.
 It was conceived by Portuguese Augusto Tavares Dias, creative director in an advertising agency, and selected from 1,288 entries.

 The Expo mascot was conceived by the Portuguese duo of painter António Modesto and sculptor Artur Moreira.
 It was selected from 309 entries.
 It is named Gil, after Portuguese navigator Gil Eanes.
-The name was chosen by high-school student José Luís Coelho, from 765 entries.
+The name was chosen by high school student José Luís Coelho, from 765 entries.
 Gil turned the RTP mascot and can be see on the station main events.

-The official music theme for the Expo 98 was called "Pangaea" and was written by Nuno Rebelo.
+The official music theme for the Expo '98 was called "Pangaea" and was written by Nuno Rebelo.
 It combined chants and instruments from the five continents over an epic full orchestral score.